olaide-hok/bookmark/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- Tailwind CSS

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Get started with Tailwind CSS](https://tailwindcss.com/docs/installation/tailwind-cli) - This helped me in getting started with Tailwind.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author